 We live at a tremendously fast pace in a culture of noise and artificiality.
 We are continually assaulted by those who tell us how and what we ought to think.
 Liturgy, more now than at any other time in history, has the urgent task and the precious opportunity of helping us to stop, to be silent, to enter the heart of God, which lies at the centre of our own nature.

-Silentium is a new, Ireland based, but, thanks to the internet, global reaching ministry.
-SIlentium aspires to make a humble yet loving contribution to a growing revival in the practice of silent, contemplative prayer in the Christian church, and the daily lives of all who seek spiritual fulfilment in The Divine by following the way of Christ.
+Silentium is a new, Ireland based, but thanks to the internet, global reaching ministry.
+SIlentium aspires to make a humble yet loving contribution to a growing revival in the practice of silent, contemplative prayer in the Christian church, and to the daily lives of all who seek spiritual fulfilment in The Divine by following the way of Christ.
 While Silentium is primarily an ‘online’ ministry, which finds its home in The Online Meditation Chapel, the hope is that it may also be invited to have an ‘on site’ role in animating contemplative liturgy in parish life in a post covid-19 world.

 If you are drawn to a daily practice of contemplative prayer you are invited to visit Silence@Six which is a welcoming contemplative prayer community that gathers every day at 6pm Irish time in ‘The Wisdom Chapel’